×

 When we asked people why foreigners move to Oslo, they responded:

 "Oslo is an attractive destination for expats due to its high quality of life, excellent public transportation system, and vibrant cultural scene.
 The city is known for its stunning natural beauty, with easy access to the nearby fjords, forests, and mountains.
 Expats will also appreciate the city's strong economy, low unemployment rate, and high wages.
 Additionally, Oslo is a safe and welcoming city with a diverse population and a strong international community.
-With its high standard of living, excellent job opportunities, and vibrant culture, Oslo is an ideal destination for expats looking for a new home," commented one expat living in Oslo.
+With its high standard of living, excellent job opportunities, and vibrant culture, Oslo is an ideal destination for expats looking for a new home," replied one expat when asked about moving to Oslo.

 How are healthcare services Oslo?